 Another special category was a sweet little park called Mrs. Walsh’s Garden.
 It had a meandering path, a pond and small waterfall, and lots of hummingbirds.
 Even Peter Cottontail came hopping up to within 10′ of me, becoming a statue when he saw me, and then fleeing fast as lightning.
 The hummingbirds thought my bright shirt was a flower.
 Here’s a video of a hummingbird taking a bath on the rock beside the waterfall:

-I enjoyed painting the gentian flowers below, one of the few times I have used color straight out of the tube, as intense as it could be.
+I enjoyed painting the gentian flowers in “Mrs. Walsh’s Gentian Visitor,” one of the few times I have used color straight out of the tube, as intense as it could be.
 I may accent the hummingbird a little more when the painting returns to me from the exhibit at the Art Center of Estes Park.
 I think people don’t notice it unless I tell them to look for it.

 One day I hunted high and low for a location where I would be sheltered from the high winds and finally decided to deploy my Under The Weather Pod for the first time.
 I staked down the two back corners of the floor, and tied the top two back corners to the tree behind me.
 This allowed me to set up my easel and paint without freezing to death or getting bowled over by the wind.
 I still had to be on guard for the twisting gusts, but I managed to complete a painting beside Big Thompson Creek in Moraine Park, below.